-Reliability is the property of a system that characterizes its probability to have an error or failure, i.e., it provides information about the error- or failure-free time period.
+Reliability is the property of a system that characterizes its ability to perform its required functions under stated conditions for a specified time.
+It provides information about the probability of occurrence of an error or failure event during normal system operation.